 A NEW APPROACH

 In 2018 the Coeur d’Alene Education Association and District Administration adopted a new approach to contract negotiations called Interest Based Bargaining, or IBB for short.
-This idea behind this new approach is to be more effective, efficient and collaborative in contract negotiations.
-Both teams have agreed to continue using IBB in 2019.
+This goal is to be more effective, efficient and collaborative in contract negotiations.
+Both teams agreed to continue using IBB in 2019 and 2020.

 The IBB strategy calls for both sides to begin by sharing their interests, rather than declaring their proposals.
 The teams work together to develop agreements that satisfy common interests and balance opposing interests.
 This also is known as integrative or win-win bargaining.
 Representatives of the administration and CEA are trained in the IBB process and work together to outline the framework for negotiations in the spring.
 The aim is to jointly select proposed priority issues to be negotiated.